 - Add the almond butter, maple syrup, turmeric and cinnamon to a medium bowl and whisk well until smooth.
 Set aside.

-- Combine the dry ingredients in a large bowl (EXCEPT for the goji berries) and then, pour the wet mixture over.
-Stir well to coat all the ingredients, which can take a whole minute of stirring until uniform (it should be sticky and feels a little thick).
+- Combine the dry ingredients in a large bowl (EXCEPT for the goji berries or raisins) and then, pour the wet mixture over.
+Stir well to coat all the ingredients, which can take a whole minute of stirring until uniform (it should be sticky and feel a little thick).

 - Pour the granola mixture over the prepared baking sheet and use a spatula to spread/press it out nicely on one layer but compact without many empty spots on the baking sheet.
 Bake for 15 minutes, then stir/flip gently the granola and bake for another 15 minutes (watch carefully in the last few minutes so it does not burn).

-- Then, sprinkle the goji berries over and bake for about 1-2 more minutes (this is optional, the goji berries don't have to be roasted).
+- Then, sprinkle the goji berries or raisins over and bake for about 1-2 more minutes (this is optional, the goji berries don't have to be roasted).

 - Leave the granola untouched at room temperature until completely cooled down: it will crisp while resting and chilling!
 Then, transfer in a glass storing container and enjoy with milk, over smoothie bowls or layered with chia parfaits for a nice crunch.